rollyourown-xyz/ryo-website-content/about/manifesto/index.md

 **Deploying and using** open source software should be easy so that more people can use free, de-centralised and federated systems to keep their data and communications private and under their own control.

 Our aim is to promote open source software and stimulate its proliferation.
 We aim to make it easy to deploy and run end-to-end solutions based on open source applications.
-For every open source internet solution, we hope there can be a [rollyourown.xyz](https://rollyourown.xyz) project to deploy it.
+For every open source internet solution, we hope there can be a rollyourown project to deploy it.
 Deployment of working and usable solutions should be as easy as `./deploy.sh -n servername` and maintenance as easy as `./upgrade.sh -n servername`.

 ## Our beliefs and the problem we address